99x/serverless-dynamodb-local/README.md

 * Create, Manage and Execute DynamoDB Migration Scripts(Table Creation/ Data Seeds) for DynamoDB Local and Online

 ## Install Plugin
-`npm install --save serverless-dynamodb-local`
+`npm install --save serverless-dynamodb-local@v1`

-Then in `s-project.json` add following entry to the plugins array: `serverless-dynamodb-local` e.g `"plugins": ["serverless-dynamodb-local"]`
+Then in `serverless.yml` add following entry to the plugins array: `serverless-dynamodb-local` e.g `plugins:
+       - serverless-dynamodb-local`

 ## Using the Plugin
 1) Install DynamoDB Local